optakt/flow-dps/docs/introduction.md

 The reason for this need is that the in-memory execution state is pruned after 300 chunks, which makes it impossible to access the state history.
 Also, script execution is currently proxied from the [access nodes](#access-nodes) to [execution nodes](#execution-nodes), which is not scalable.
 The DPS makes access to the execution state _available_ (at any block height) and _scalable_ (so it does not infer load on the network nodes).
-Doing so also makes it possible to provide an API which exposes the Flow chain history and implements the widely used [Rosetta API specification](https://www.rosetta-api.org/), which allows many 3rd party developers to integrate the Flow blockchain into their applications and tools.

 Flow is often [upgraded with breaking changes](#sporks) that require a network restart.
 The new network with the updated version is started from a snapshot of the previous execution state.
 The final version of the previous execution state remains available through a legacy access node that connects to a legacy [execution node](#execution-nodes), but once again this is limited to the last 300 chunks.